slegras/EBAI2018/hands-on/hands-on.md

 8. Set the visualization of the three bigwig files to be autoscaled
   * Click right on the name of the tracks and select **Autoscale**

-**Go back to the genes we looked at earlier: b1127, b1108.
+**Go back to the genes we looked at earlier: pepT, roxA.
 Look at the shape of the signal.**
 **Keep IGV opened.**

 Go back to working home directory (i.e /shared/projects/<your_project>/EBA2019_chipseq)